derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
+**10) Guestbook / Journal** - A simple application that allows people to add comments or write journal entries.
 It can allow comments or not and timestamps for all entries.
 Could also be made into a shout box. *Optional: Deploy it on Google App Engine or Heroku or any other PaaS (if possible, of course).*
   - [ ] Go
   - [ ] Java
   - [ ] Rust